IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 There are different methods of installation, depending on your situation.

 1. **Pre-built packages** is recommended for users wanting to use the latest IfcOpenShell builds.
-2. **Pip** is recommended for managing a more stable IfcOpenShell version.
+2. **PyPI** is recommended for developers using Pip.
 3. **Conda** is recommended for developers using Anaconda.
+4. **Docker** is recommended for developers using Docker.
-4. **Using the BlenderBIM Add-on** is recommended for non-developers wanting a graphical interface.
+5. **Using the BlenderBIM Add-on** is recommended for non-developers wanting a graphical interface.
-5. **Compiling from source** is recommended for developers actively working with the C++ core.
+6. **Compiling from source** is recommended for developers actively working with the C++ core.

 Pre-built packages
 ------------------